mrusme/kopi/README.md

 ## Status

 _Kopi_ is still in its early stages.
-Hence, you might find that
+Some features might not be working as expected and others might very well be missing.
+If you **depend** on your coffee journal, do not use _Kopi_ at this stage, as things might change and, in worst case, randomly break.
+If you're feeling adventurous or you're looking to contribute to the project, please find all the relevant information down below.

 ## Install